 Some 60 miles east of Lordsburg, halfway to Las Cruces, the dusty ranching and farming community of Deming (pop.
-14,855) advertises itself as “Deming—Home of Pure Water and Fast Ducks.”
-This odd motto makes more sense than it may at first seem: Deming’s water comes from the underground Mimbres River, and every year at the end of August the town hosts the Great American Duck Race (888/345-1125 or 575/544-0469) for living ducks, not the rubber kind, racing 20 feet in less than two seconds!
+14,488) advertises itself as “Deming—Home of Pure Water and Fast Ducks.”
+This odd motto makes more sense than it may at first seem: Deming’s water comes from the underground Mimbres River, and every year at the end of August the town hosts the Great American Duck Race (575/567-1469) for living ducks, not the rubber kind, racing 20 feet on dry land and in water—in less than two seconds!

-All this may be little more than a cheap ploy to get hapless (or bored stiff, or both) travelers to turn off tedious I-10 and visit the city, but fortunately, Deming’s not a bad place, boasting the excellent Deming Luna Mimbres Museum (301 S. Silver Ave., 575/546-2382, Mon.-Sat., donations), three blocks south of Pine Street (old US-80), Deming’s main drag.
-Besides the usual range of old pottery, sparkling rocks, and pioneer artifacts, the museum displays an endearing collection of old toys, dolls, quilts, and dental equipment—well worth a quick look at the very least.
+All this may be little more than a cheap ploy to get hapless (or bored stiff, or both) travelers to turn off tedious I-10 and visit the city, but fortunately, Deming’s not a bad place, boasting the excellent Deming Luna Mimbres Museum (301 S. Silver Ave., 575/546-2382, Mon.-Sat., free), three blocks south of Pine Street (old US-80), Deming’s main drag.
+Besides the usual range of old pottery, sparkling rocks, and pioneer artifacts, the museum displays an endearing collection of old toys, dolls, quilts, and dental equipment—well worth at least a quick look.
 Don’t be worried by the big tank parked out front—the museum is housed in the old Armory building.

 Deming also offers great Mexican food (chorizo y huevos, fajitas, etc.) at El Mirador (510 E. Pine St., 575/544-7340).

 Rooms are available at Hampton Inn and other national chains.
-The best place to camp is southeast of town in Rockhound State Park (575/546-6182, $5 for day use, $8 per night for primitive campsite, $10 for developed site), where, besides finding nice sites with hot showers, you can take home up to 15 pounds of geodes, agates, or quartz crystals.
+The best place to camp is southeast of town in Rockhound State Park (575/546-6182, $5 day use, $8 primitive campsites, $10 developed sites), where, besides finding nice sites with hot showers, you can take home up to 15 pounds of geodes, agates, or quartz crystals.